 Gia sat next to her.
 “If you really don’t want anything romantic with Jason, that’s fine.
 But you’re sitting here, contemplating not telling him something about Michael you know he has to know, and you’re doing it because you can’t pretend when you’re with him.
 As long as you don’t see him, you can play this game.”

 “Elizabeth,” Courtney said, a bit uneasy.
 “I don’t know everything that happened with Lucky, and I don’t expect you to tell me.
 I just—I think Jason should know Edward is around Michael.
 I’m going to tell AJ, so he can do something about it.
 Jason and AJ want to put Michael first.
 We should help them do that.”

 “I know.”
 Elizabeth lifted her wine glass to her lips.
 “Hand me my cell phone.”
 She looked at Gia.
 “That’s why we ended up friends.
 You’re the only one who ever called me on my bullshit.
 Once that stopped scaring me, I realized how important it is.”
 Her lips twitched.
 “Bitch.”

 “Skank.”
 Gia handed the silver phone over to her.
 “I won’t wait up.”

 Brownstone: Front Step

-When Jason pulled up, Elizabeth was sitting at the top of the steps, a glass of wine in her hands.
+When Jason pulled up, Elizabeth was sitting at the top of the steps.

 “I’m sorry to call you so late,” she said, shifting a bit to the side to make room.